List – 18 Marketplaces Where You Can Buy and Sell Patents

 Sell your patents to big ole’ Google, so that they can use it to make the world better.

-Jokes apart, the mammoth giant is in fact interested in buying your patents.
+Jokes apart, the tech giant is in fact interested in buying your patents.
 It first started its patent purchase program in May of 2015 for a three-week window.

 It received thousands of submissions, of which it bought 28% of the total offered to it.

-The program was deemed a success and Google has in fact kept its patent purchase portal open for submissions.
+The program was deemed a success and Google has kept its patent purchase portal open for submissions.

 Sellers can send in their patent for consideration by filling in a detailed form, post which Google would get in touch to discuss the outcome/next steps.